11 Things to Know Before Your First Overseas PCS Move

 You’ll probably need to test for a driver’s license overseas (for instance, the USAREUR license in Europe), but your stateside license must be valid in order to do so.
 Also note that you’ll need to carry both licenses when you drive overseas.

 You can get a licensing test guide ahead of time to study before you arrive.
 Remember to contact your insurance company to update your insurance policy and transfer your coverage overseas.
-On that note, you may wish to purchase additional roadside assistance once in country for a small fee, such as ADAC in Germany.
+On that note, you may wish to purchase additional roadside assistance once in country for a small fee, such as with ADAC in Germany.

 3) Get the real scoop on the area from your overseas sponsor.

 Your overseas sponsor assigned by the military will know all the insider tips and tricks for your move and arrival.
-We’ve discussed several times on this blog the importance of a good overseas sponsor, so I hope you'll take a look at these posts for more information and potential questions to ask your sponsor:
+We’ve discussed several times on this blog the importance of a good overseas sponsor, so take a look at these posts for more information and potential questions to ask your sponsor:

 - Checklist for an Overseas Sponsor